 Close to the Martinikerk is the Prinsenhof.
 Built in the 15th century and originally the property of a religious community, it later became the residence of the Nassau viceroys.
 Today the Prinsenhof is open to the public as a hotel and grand café.
 Take a stroll through the gardens – complete with topiaries and beautiful flowers – for a few moments of peace and quiet in the middle of the city.

 Der Aa-kerk, with its golden tower, is located opposite the Martinikerk at the other end of the Grote Market.
 It no longer operates as a church, and instead can be rented as an event venue.
 Surrounding the building is the Vismarkt, an open area in the city centre featuring historic buildings and an almost-daily market.

 Family-friendly activities in Groningen

-Though almost all Dutch cities are bicycle-friendly, Groningen takes it a step further – making a bike tour of the city safe for all ages.
+Though almost all Dutch cities are bicycle-friendly but Groningen takes it a step further, making a bike tour of the city safe for all ages.
 Some group bike tours have special packages for families with young children.